311 Frequently Asked Questions (FAQ's)

 Can I use my own garbage cans for automated collection?

-No. You must use the county-issued roll carts for garbage and recyclables.
+No. You must use the county-issued carts for garbage and recyclables.

 Automated collection requires a standardized, heavy-duty container